 Notes on the data: Hospital admissions

-Same-day admissions for dialysis for kidney disease, 2012/13
+Same-day admissions for dialysis for kidney disease, 2018/19

 Confidentiality of data

-Data are not available for private dialysis units in Tasmania, the Northern Territory or the Australian Capital Territory, to protect the confidentiality of the small number of private facilities in these jurisdictions.
+Data were not available for private dialysis units in Queensland, Tasmania, the Northern Territory or the Australian Capital Territory, to protect the confidentiality of the small number of private facilities in these jurisdictions.
 As a result, where data are published for public dialysis units and all dialysis units, the ‘all units’ data for these jurisdictions have also been confidentialised, as their publication would allow identification of the confidentialised private dialysis units.
 The ‘all units’ data in other jurisdictions have also been confidentialised where publication of public and all units data would allow identification of private hospital data confidentialised due to small cell sizes.
 The decision was made to confidentialise the ‘all units’ rather than the ‘public’ figure as admissions to public dialysis units comprise the majority of admissions, both overall and from the most disadvantaged areas.

-Numerator: Same-day admissions for same-day dialysis for kidney disease
+Numerator: Same-day admissions for same-day dialysis for kidney disease (Z491 to Z492)